Click here to skip to the attractions near parts of the Thames Valley Circular Walk.

 Open daily except when being used for state ceremonies.
 The semi-state rooms are open in the winter months.

-Walk Around Reading 2
+Walk Around Reading 2: Bourne End to Windsor

 Dorney Lake